marianoj/task_mAIstro/README.md

 - Chooses to update one of the three memories based on the user's input
 - Uses tool calling with the [Trustcall library](https://github.com/hinthornw/trustcall) to update the chosen memory type

+### 📚 Learning Resources

-For a detailed walkthrough of how this graph is built, check out [Module 5 of our LangGraph Course](https://academy.langchain.com/courses/intro-to-langgraph):
+> **Want to learn more?** Check out [Module 5 of our LangGraph Course](https://academy.langchain.com/courses/intro-to-langgraph):
-- All notebooks are available [here](https://github.com/langchain-ai/langchain-academy/tree/main/module-5)
+> - All notebooks are available [here](https://github.com/langchain-ai/langchain-academy/tree/main/module-5)
-- All notebooks have accompanying videos
+> - All notebooks have accompanying videos

 ### Deployment Options